pagyP/azurefirewall-microhack/Student/00-prereqs.md

 ## Description

-In this challenge we'll be setting up all the tools we will need to complete our challenges.
+In this challenge we will setup the core components needed to complete this What the Hack.

 ### Task 1 - Deploy the Environment